List of Orange Is the New Black characters: Sam Healy

 Sam Healy (played by Michael J. Harney) – Healy is an experienced corrections officer and supervisor at Litchfield Penitentiary who has a master's degree in social work and acts as prison counselor to many of the inmates.
 He is initially presented as someone who, though rigid, genuinely wants to help the inmates under his care.
 Due to his preference for avoiding confrontation, Healy is contemptuously referred to as "Samantha" by Caputo, who feels that Healy is not tough enough on the inmates.
 Healy generally appears weary and often tells the inmates what they want to hear so they will leave him alone – he later admits to his own counselor that he is dissatisfied with his job, having gone into it with such idealistic notions of changing the world, but his experiences have left him cynical.
-Despite this, he still shows a sense of justice, such as forging evidence to show that Suzanne (who was going to take for the fall for an assault she did not commit) was in fact innocent.
+Despite this, he still shows a sense of justice, such as forging evidence to show that Suzanne (who was going to take the fall for an assault she did not commit) was in fact innocent.
 Healy has an outspoken personal vendetta against lesbians for unknown reasons, cautioning Piper at the beginning of the series not to be involved with lesbian activity.
 While early on he appears particularly sympathetic towards Piper and even acts biased in her favor, he increasingly dislikes her as he hears rumors of her alleged lesbian activities.
 His hatred of lesbians, first presented as a quirk, is later revealed to be a deep-seated pathological problem when he explosively sends Piper to solitary confinement purely because she was dancing closely with Alex.
 In the fourth season, it is revealed that his hatred of lesbianism was imbued in him by his father, who believed that it was a disease akin to schizophrenia.
 His increasing disdain of Piper culminates in his acquiescence to Tiffany Doggett's attempt to murder her in the first-season finale.